 Instructions

-• SEASON CHICKEN: Remove broccoli from the freezer to begin thawing so it's easy to chop.
-Cut chicken breasts in half widthwise to make four thinner filets.
-Use a meat mallet/frying pan/your fist to give each piece a quick pound (Don't flatten chicken; we just want all the pieces fairly even in width).
+• Remove broccoli from the freezer to begin thawing so it’s easy to chop.
+Cut chicken breasts in half widthwise to make 4 thinner filets.
+Use a meat mallet/frying pan/your fist to give each piece a quick pound (Don’t flatten chicken; we just want all the pieces fairly even).
 Season both sides.
-(I add 1/4 teaspoon of salt & pepper per side and 1/2 teaspoon garlic powder and Italian seasoning per side.)
+(I add 1/4 teaspoon salt and pepper per side and 1/2 teaspoon garlic powder and Italian seasoning per side.)

-• COOK CHICKEN: Add 2 tbsp olive oil to a large, wide, heavy-bottomed pot.
-As soon as the oil is hot, add the seasoned chicken pieces in one layer.
-Cook for about 3-4 minutes per side or until chicken is cooked through (registers 160 degrees/juices run clear).
+• Add 2 tbsp olive oil to a large, wide, heavy-bottomed pot.
+Once the oil is hot, add the seasoned chicken pieces in one layer.
+Cook about 3–4 minutes per side or until chicken is cooked through (registers 160°F/juices run clear).
 Remove to a plate, tent with foil, and rest for about 5 minutes before thinly slicing, dicing, or shredding with 2 forks.

-• VEGGIES: Meanwhile, back to the pot (don't rinse it out!): reduce heat to medium and add in remaining 1 tbsp oil plus 1 tbsp butter.
-Once butter is melted, add in onion, celery, carrot.
-Season to taste (I add 3/4 tsp salt & 1/2 tsp pepper).
-Sauté, stirring frequently, scraping up the browned bits left by the chicken, until very tender, 6-8 minutes.
-(These veggies won't get much more tender so take time here.)
+• Meanwhile, back to the pot (don’t rinse it out!), reduce heat to medium and add in remaining 1 tbsp oil plus 1 tbsp butter.
+Once butter is melted, add onion, celery, and carrot.
+Season to taste (I add 3/4 tsp salt and 1/2 tsp pepper).
+Sauté, stirring frequently, scraping up the browned bits left by the chicken, until very tender, 6–8 minutes.
+(These veggies won’t get much more tender, so take time here.)

-• THICKEN: Add remaining 4 tablespoons butter.
+• Add remaining 4 tablespoons butter.
 Stir until melted.
-Sprinkle 1/3 cup flour evenly over everything.
+Sprinkle the flour evenly over everything.
 Cook, stirring constantly, for 1 minute.
-Gradually add in the 3 cups chicken stock, stirring until smooth, taking time to really scrape the bottom of the pot.
-Add in 3 cups milk.
+Gradually add in chicken stock, stirring until smooth, really scraping the bottom of the pot.
+Add the milk.
 Increase heat to high and bring to a boil.
-Stir frequently (and continue to scrape the bottom well) to keep the base from sticking.
-Once boiling, reduce the heat to a simmer.
-Add in frozen broccoli, frozen peas, and frozen corn.
-Cook 2-4 minutes longer or until veggies are tender and warmed through.
+Stir frequently (and continue to scrape the bottom) to keep the base from sticking.
+Once boiling, reduce heat to a simmer.
+Add frozen broccoli, frozen peas, and frozen corn.
+Cook 2–4 minutes longer or until veggies are tender and warmed through.

-• FINISH: Once veggies are tender, turn off the heat.
-Add in the cheese, a handful at a time, and gently stir through until melted.
+• Once veggies are tender, turn off the heat.
+Add cheese, a handful at a time, and gently stir through until melted.
 Mix in the heavy cream.
 Finally, add the chicken (along with any juices left behind).
 Stir through just to rewarm.
-Taste soup and adjust seasoning to personal preference.
+Taste soup and adjust seasoning to preference.

-• SERVE: Serve warm with freshly chopped parsley or thyme and crusty warm bread!
+• Serve warm with freshly chopped parsley and hearty warm bread!

 Video